New York Sour

 The New York Sour is a delicious spin on the classic Whiskey Sour.
 If you’re a bourbon lover who loves a citrusy and refreshing cocktail with a unique fruity twist, look no further than the New York Sour!

-A New York Sour cocktail on a table.
+A New York Sour cocktail on a wooden table.

 The original Whiskey Sour appeared in 1862 in Jerry Thomas’ How to Mix Drinks.
 This cocktail did not contain egg whites.
-Egg whites actually came a little later and are actually referred to as a Boston Sour, by some.
+The introduction of egg whites came a little later and is often referred to as a Boston Sour, by some purists.

 Ingredients for a New York Sour laid out on a cutting board.

-• Bourbon: I really like Elijah Craig or Larceny for this cocktail.
+• Bourbon: I like Elijah Craig or Larceny for this cocktail, however your favorite bourbon should work just fine.

-• Fresh lemon juice: always use fresh over concentrate.
+• Fresh lemon juice: always use fresh lemon over concentrate.
+Use a citrus squeezer for easy juicing.
 If you don’t have fresh lemons, I prefer ReaLemon juice.

 • Dry red wine: dry fruity wines such as Zinfandel, Chianti, or Bordeaux work well with this cocktail.